iotaledger/wallet.rs/docs/docs/specs/README.md

 #### sync_messages()

-Syncs messages with the Tangle.
+Sync messages with the Tangle.
 The method should ensure that the wallet's local state has all messages associated with the address history.

 The following should be considered when implementing this method:

-*   The updated message history should not be written down in the database/persistent storage.
-Instead the method should only return the updated message history (with message ids);
+- The updated message history should not be written down in the database/persistent storage.
+Instead, the method should only return the updated message history (with message IDs).
-*   This method should check if there are any local messages (with “broadcasted: false”) matching the messages fetched from the network.
-If there are such messages, their “broadcasted” property should be set to true;
+- This method should check if there are any local messages (with “broadcasted: false”) matching the messages fetched from the network.
+If there are such messages, their “broadcasted” property should be set to true.
-*   For newly-confirmed messages, the method should ensure that it updates the “confirmed” property of all its reattachments.
+- For newly-confirmed messages, the method should ensure that it updates the “confirmed” property of all its reattachments.

 <table>
   <tr>